microsoft/jacdac/services/ledstrip.md

 installations and it would completely clog the network.

 Thus, light service defines a domain-specific language for describing light animations and efficiently transmitting them over wire.
+For short LED displays, less than 64 LEDs, you can also use the [LED display service](/services/leddisplay).

 Light commands are not Jacdac commands.
 Light commands are efficiently encoded as sequences of bytes and typically sent as payload